A legacy of innovation: HQ CCC honors four AF teams at Scott AFB

 |0

-This work, A legacy of innovation: HQ CCC honors four AF teams at Scott AFB [Image 5 of 5], by A1C Mark Sulaica, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A legacy of innovation: HQ CCC honors four AF teams at Scott AFB, by SSgt Dalton Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT